SwissDataScienceCenter/renku-python/design/003-interactive-session/003-interactive-session.md

 ```
 renku session stop [OPTIONS] <name>

 <name>      				Name of the session that the user wants to stop.

 --all       				Stops all the running containers.
+-p|--provider [docker|renkulab] 	Use the specified backend for starting an interactive session.

 ```